Sports in Dallas: Soccer

 Dallas has been home to two different franchises known as the Dallas Sidekicks.
 From 1984-2004, the original Dallas Sidekicks played in the Major Indoor Soccer League, hosting home games at Reunion Arena.
 After the league fell apart, and after an eight year hiatus, in 2012 another version of the Dallas Sidekicks was formed.
 This current version of the Sidekicks plays in the Major Arena Soccer League, hosting home games at the Credit Union of Texas Event Center in Allen, Texas.

 2026 FIFA World Cup

-AT&T Stadium will host several matches during the 2026 FIFA World Cup.
+AT&T Stadium hosted nine matches during the 2026 FIFA World Cup.

 Ice hockey

 Dallas Stars at the American Airlines Center.

 The Dallas Stars of the National Hockey League (NHL) have played in Dallas since 1993.
 The franchise originated in 1967 in Minneapolis, Minnesota, as the Minnesota North Stars, and moved to Dallas after the 1992-93 season.
 The team plays its home games at the American Airlines Center, after playing originally at Reunion Arena.
 The Stars won the Stanley Cup in 1999, plus the Western Conference championship three times, two Presidents' Trophies as the top regular season team in the NHL, and eight division titles.
 The team helped popularize hockey in the region, that in 1993 only had one sheet of ice in Valley Ranch in Irving, and by 2010 there were almost 30, used by tens of thousands of young players.